danielrothman/danielrothman.github.io/_progress/ESXisetup.md

 I installed ESXi onto a USB Flash drive.
 This method works great since ESXi does not write many much data to the storage drive.
 Any configuraiton changes will get written to the USB flash drive in 10 minute incraments.
 So if there are no changes there will be no data written to the drive.

 Installing FreeNAS as a Guest VM:
 So the tricky part is next, We need to setup vt-d on our system to passthrough the PCI ATCI controller to the FreeNAS VM.
-Since we are going to passthrough the controller we wont have access to it from our ESXi 6 Hypervysor so we need to rely on our USB drives for stroage.
+Since we are going to passthrough the controller we wont have access to it from our ESXi 6 Hypervysor so we need to rely on a USB drive to store our FreeNAS VM.

 1. configure vt-d in the bios
 2. disable usb passthrough to vms so we can use the USB drives for our datastore for FreeNAS (we need this locally since we have to load freenas before the storage comes up.